Estimate Time7 min

 When you think about short-term options for your cash, you want to look at whether the money is easily accessible, if the account has any fees, and what the interest rates are.
 You may want to consider accounts outside a traditional bank account that could potentially offer higher interest rates, such as CDs and money market accounts, or even an investing account that has checking account features but more competitive interest rates.

 For those who want more help, there are a range options.
 You can invest in a single fund that is managed for you.
-You select a fund with a target end date that lines up with your goal, and then that fund is managed for you, with the investments automatically getting more conservative as it gets closer to that goal date.
+You select a fund with a target end date that lines up with your goal, and then that fund is managed, with the investments automatically getting more conservative as it gets closer to that goal date.

-And finally, working 1-on-1 with a financial professional is another option.
-Working directly with someone can help you determine where to start and help guide future investments and decision making.
+And finally, working with a financial professional is another option.
+Working directly with someone can help you determine where to start, create a plan for your short- and long-term goals, and help keep you on track.
+There are also financial professionals that can help manage future investments and decision making on your behalf—fees may apply for this type of dedicated investment management.

 Ready to start saving or investing?